Telegraph Hill Neighborhood Vibe

-Immediately to the southwest of the North Waterfront neighborhood you’ll find the imposing presence of Telegraph Hill, known across the globe for Coit Towerwhich rises 210 feet above the hill.
+On the northeast corner of San Francisco, above the North Waterfront neighborhood, you’ll find the imposing presence of Telegraph Hill, recognized across the globe for Coit Tower, a monument to firefighters that rises 210 feet above the hill.

 The Filbert Steps are well-known for the gardens that meander down to Levi Plaza.
 Today, Telegraph Hill is also famous for its flock of wild parrots that are the topic of a 2003 book and subsequent documentary entitled The Wild Parrots of Telegraph Hill.

-Homes for sale in Telegraph Hill span a variety of price points, although homes with exceptional views can easily list for millions of dollars, and there are also a variety of housing styles available in the neighborhood, from historic buildings to more recent in-fill projects.
+Telegraph Hill homes span a variety of price points, although homes with exceptional views can easily list for millions of dollars, and there are also a variety of housing styles available in the neighborhood, from historic buildings to more recent infill projects.